pollob666/fueltracker/README.md

 *   **Per-Fuel Mileage:** For vehicles with multiple fuel types, mileage will be calculated separately for each fuel type.
 *   **Overall Mileage:** The app will also provide an overall mileage calculation for multi-fuel vehicles.
 *   **Cost-Efficiency Tracking:** A new feature will be added to track and compare the cost-efficiency of different fuel types.

+### Cloud Data Backup Options

+*   Implement options to back up and restore data from cloud storage providers like Google Drive or Dropbox.

 ## License